Yellow-striped chevrotain

 The yellow-striped chevrotain (Moschiola kathygre) is a species of chevrotain described in 2005.
 It is found in the wet zones of Sri Lanka.
 It was recognized as a species distinct from Moschiola meminna based on the phylogenetic species concept.

 Description

 Head and body length in the species is typically 43–51 cm.
 Dorsally, it is a warm yellowish brown in color with at least two light yellow stripes longitudinally along flanks separated by a row of light yellow spots.
 Two distinct stripes along back plus another below the tail, all are pale yellow in color.
 Fur is fine and coarse.
 Tusk-like upper canines are visible in males.

+Distribution

+The yellow-striped chevrotain is endemic to the Wet Zone of Sri Lanka.
+Its range extends from the Sinharaja Forest in the south, through the lowlands around Colombo, and north to Katagamuwa on the border of the Dry Zone.
+It also occurs in the highlands, at least as far as the Kandy District.

+Habitat

+This species is primarily restricted to wet forests but demonstrates considerable adaptability to human-modified landscapes.
+It is known to freely enter rice paddies and is more abundant in secondary forest than in primary forest.
+It also occurs commonly in rubber plantations and home gardens.
+While riverine forests in the intermediate zone are known to support other Wet Zone endemics, it is unclear if the yellow-striped chevrotain utilizes these habitats.